ernilsson/ernilsson/README.md

 - Microservices
 - Tools and libraries
 ## 💞️ Collaboration
 If I find a project that I believe I can contribute to in a meaningful way, I will.
-However, i'm also looking to create an open-source and free-to-use password manager.
-Have a look at my repositories to see how far i've come and don't hesitate to contribute if you wish!
+If you find a project of mine that you feel that you can contribute to then don't hesitate to create an issue or pull request from a fork and I will take a look at it as soon as I can.
 ## 📫 How to reach me
-The easiest way is to send me an email, if you decide to contact me then I will get back to you as soon as I can. e.rasmus.nilsson@gmail.com
+The easiest way is to send me an email.
+I check my inbox regurarly so you should expect a reply within a few days. e.rasmus.nilsson@gmail.com